 Most VPNs have multiple servers in most every major country, meaning that you can protect your privacy even if you are traveling.
-Some of the best VPNs on the market feature intrusion detection and prevention, DNK leakage protection, signature protocols, IPSec (an extra layer of security), split tunneling and unique authentication.
+In countries with draconian privacy laws, such as the US and Australia (both part of Fourteen Eyes), it’s imperative to use a VPN when browsing the web.
+Some of the best services on the market feature intrusion detection and prevention, DNK leakage protection, signature protocols, IPSec (an extra layer of security), split tunneling and unique authentication.

 A word of warning, however, for my more frugal readers.
 Yes, there are free VPNs available online, but as with your ISP, these free services are only offered for free because, unlike subscription-based solutions, they keep logs of all your sessions and can sell your data to third parties.

 Some of the less reputable VPNs, such as HideMyAss, have been served with subpoenas and shared their customers’ log sections with law enforcement officials.
 For this reason, it’s important to use a VPN that stands by its “no logs” policy.

 As Justice William R. Day famously said of our Fourth Amendment, “The efforts of the courts and their officials to bring the guilty to punishment, praiseworthy as they are, are not to be aided by the sacrifice of those great principles established by years of endeavor and suffering which have resulted in their embodiment in the fundamental law of the land.”